zstenger93/so_long/README.md

 > _This project is a very small 2D game._

 	Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements.

+> _You will try to survive our greatest enemy, the NORM._

+	You will be our 42 astronaut,
+	trying to drinking enough coffe,
+	to be able to debug your code, and avoid our beloved cat,
+	Norminette!

 For more information about 42 projects [**visit my repository**](https://github.com/zstenger93).